 Top 10 Hiking Destinations in Kentucky

 The hiking options around Kentucky are truly amazing!
 I have explored a number of these rewarding walks, most of which I’ve shared with you in my blogs.
-And now I present in no particular order, my top ten list of favorite hiking spots in the Bluegrass.
+And now I present in no particular order, my top 10 hiking destinations in Kentucky.
 Just click on the links in the titles to learn more about those of interest.

 BEREA PINNACLES– Berea, Kentucky